yeasy/docker-compose-files/.github/ISSUE_TEMPLATE.md

 Detailed steps to repeat the problem.

 ## What solutions have u tried?
-Potential solutions you have tried, e.g., search Google or restart the computer.
+Potential solutions you have tried, e.g., search Google or restart the server.

 ## Other Information
-Other information u think can help to fix the problem.
+Other information, e.g., how u think may help to fix the problem.